We love the free streaming audio player from Muses. Add your streaming URL, select a skin, copy the embed code and paste the audio player anywhere.

-OcenAudio – This is a cross-platform, easy to use, fast and functional audio editor.
+OcenAudio – This is a cross-platform, easy-to-use, fast and functional audio editor.
 Available for all major operating systems.

 Audacity – There’s no need to stump up cash for apps such as Adobe Audition when Audacity is available for free.
 Again, it runs on all platforms, is stable and free.
-It is ideal for recording shows, voice overs, jingles and making commercials.
+It is ideal for recording shows, voice overs, jingles and commercials.

 How does one put a caller to air?
 Here are a few budget options…